Charel-G/underfloor-heating-planner/README.md

 - Automatic supply and return routing with serpentine filling
 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
 - Toolbar buttons highlight when active and a **Center** button recenters the canvas
+- Generated pipes remain selectable objects and can be deleted
+- **Export** downloads an image and pipe length data per zone

 ## Usage